Street Fighter III: 3rd Strike: Online Edition

 At the 2010 San Diego Comic-Con, Capcom announced that an online edition of 3rd Strike titled Street Fighter III: Third Strike Online Edition was in development.
 The game features enhanced visual settings and GGPO-built online play.
 The version was done by Iron Galaxy Studios and has similar features to Final Fight: Double Impact, including visual filters, an optional remixed soundtrack by Simon Viklund, and bonus content unlocked by completing in-game achievements.
 Other new modes include Tournament and Spectator modes, as well as Trial modes that teach the game's fundamentals and the ability to share replays on YouTube.

-Online Edition was released for PlayStation Network on August 23, 2011, and on Xbox Live Arcade on August 24, 2011.
+Online Edition was released for PlayStation 3 via PlayStation Network on August 23, 2011, and on Xbox 360 via Xbox Live Arcade on August 24, 2011.
 Although marketed as "arcade perfect", its codebase is derived from the PS2 version.
 The game reached #8 at the PSN download sales chart.
 A final patch to correct certain issues with the game was released on February 12, 2014.